Hand & Wrist Relief

 DISCLAIMER: First consult your doctor to ensure no break, infection, tumor, tear, organ involvement or major nerve blockage.

 If severe pain = 1 hour.
 For slight pain = 20 mins.
 At least once in the morning.
 Do exercises daily until pain stops for 24 hours.
-Once pain is gone, continue with the menu for 1 week.
-See the link below for next steps.
+Once pain is gone, continue with the menu for 1 week, then start with the overall conditioning supportive program.

 Time Frame: Hold each of the three positions for 1 minute.